MariusVanDerWijden/evm-gas-repricings/reports/state_growth_scenarios_report.md

 ## 4. Discussion and next steps

 The first takeaway is that, under our simplified model, increasing the cost of state-creation operations effectively mitigates state growth across all price elasticity regimes.
+There is simply insufficient gas to grow the state by as much as in the base pricing scenario.
 However, this still comes at a cost of slightly lower throughput gains for burst resources.
-This effect is compounded by the elasticity of demand for burst resources — the more elastic they are, the higher the through gains achieved across all pricing scenarios.
+This effect is compounded by the elasticity of demand for burst resources — the more elastic they are, the higher the throughput gains achieved across all pricing scenarios.

+A natural question is where the real system sits in the $(\varepsilon_s,\varepsilon_b)$ grid.
+Our [preliminary empirical analysis](https://github.com/misilva73/evm-gas-repricings/blob/main/notebooks/0.4-state_price_elasticity.ipynb) suggests that short-run demand for state creation is moderately inelastic: a 1% increase in the base fee in USD is associated with only a ~0.6% decrease in new state created per unit of gas over the following days.
+Interpreted through the isoelastic lens, this points to $\varepsilon_s \approx 0.6$ for the aggregate state-creation workload in the short run.
+That is consistent with the intuition that many state-heavy actions (opening positions, creating contracts, minting tokens, committing data to rollups, etc.) are driven by longer-lived economic decisions and protocol-level policies that do not adjust instantaneously to price changes.
+We should add that spam contracts such as XEN are expected to induce a floor price, since whenever the overall cost of state creation falls below a certain threshold, bots will flood the network with state-heavy transactions, thereby increasing the base fee for future blocks.

+For burst resources, we do not yet have comparable estimates, but there are reasons to expect a higher elasticity, at least for a large share of the workload.
+Many burst-dominated activities (arbitrage, liquidation, MEV search, latency-sensitive trading) are explicitly fee-constrained and can back off quickly when gas in USD spikes.
+This points to a $\varepsilon_b$ that is plausibly at or above the range we see for state.
+At the same time, there is a non-trivial inelastic core of burst demand (rollup proofs, bridges, periodic maintenance transactions) that will occur even at elevated fees.
+Overall, a reasonable prior is that $\varepsilon_b \gtrsim \varepsilon_s$ for much of the marginal block space, with significant heterogeneity across use cases.
+In that regime, the scenario results in Section 3 are encouraging.
+They suggest that we can raise state prices enough to materially slow state growth while still retaining near-linear throughput gains for burst resources, provided the system remains in a part of the demand curve where burst usage is indeed more price-responsive than state creation.

 There are a couple of follow-ups we should do after this:

 1. Consider a pricing scenario where state creation costs are metered independently of burst resources.
 This would be akin to doing [multidimensional metering](https://eips.ethereum.org/EIPS/eip-8011) with only two resources.
 [EIP-8075](https://eips.ethereum.org/EIPS/eip-8075) also does something similar.
 2. Do more empirical measurements of the price elasticity of the various resources.
 We already have [an initial analysis](https://github.com/misilva73/evm-gas-repricings/blob/main/notebooks/0.4-state_price_elasticity.ipynb) for state creation, but burst resources are still missing.
 3. Align on what is the "safe" level of state growth in the medium term, so we can correctly set a target for it.
+This discussion is currently under way, but no consensus is reached yet.
-4. Repricing is only one lever for solving state growth.
+4. Repricing is only one lever for solving issues related to state growth.
 Combining it with better state management (compaction, pruning strategies, caching, ephemeral storage layers, etc.) will further mitigate state growth-related bottlenecks.